 M.A.
 Rami Koskinen

-I am interested in the general philosophy of science as well as philosophies of the various special sciences, especially (synthetic) biology.
-I obtained my MA in philosophy at the University of Helsinki with studies also in mathematics and cognitive science.
+I am interested in the general philosophy of science as well as the philosophies of the various special sciences, especially (synthetic) biology.
+I obtained my MA in philosophy at the University of Helsinki where I also studied mathematics and cognitive science.
 As part of my PhD research, I have been interested in scientific modalities and the idea of “possible biology”.
 Individual research themes include: 1) How-possibly models: What kinds of representational tools scientists use when studying the modal dimensions of the world?
 Can we learn something new by focusing on explorative how-possibly models instead of searching for how-actually representations?
 2) Multiple realizability: If synthetic biologists succeed in replacing the natural DNA molecule with synthetic XNA, it would give empirical support for the multiple realizability thesis.
-At the same time these kinds of systems can be seen as explorations into life as we do not know it.
-3) Epistemology and metaphysics of modalities: The more long-term goal is to utilize the local lessons learned from biological engineering to gain deeper understanding of the epistemology and metaphysics of modalities.
+At the same time, these kinds of systems can be seen as explorations into life as we do not know (yet) it.
+3) Epistemology and metaphysics of modalities: The long-term goal is to utilize the local lessons learned from biological engineering to gain deeper understanding of the epistemology and metaphysics of modalities.